-Inorganic arsenic is generally considered more harmful, but the IARC considers two types of organic arsenic to be “possibly carcinogenic to humans.”
+Inorganic arsenic is generally considered more harmful, but the IARC considers two types of organic arsenic to be “possibly carcinogenic to humans” as well.

-Arsenic Is A Concern for Pregnant Women and Children
+Arsenic Is A Concern for Pregnant People and Children

-For pregnant women, babies, and children, the situation may be even worse.
+For pregnant people, babies, and children, the situation may be even worse.

-Pregnant women who are exposed to arsenic may put their unborn babies at risk of having compromised immune systems while in the womb and in early life.
+Anyone who is pregnant and is exposed to arsenic may put their unborn babies at risk of having compromised immune systems while in the womb and in early life.

 Rice is an easy, enjoyable food that can bulk up a meal for pennies.
-But should you stop eating it to avoid the health risks from arsenic?
+But should you stop eating it to avoid the health risks of arsenic?